Thank You for Downloading

 Your download is complete—head to your Downloads folder to explore the insights.

 Three in four adults over age 50 want to age at home.
-But increasing home care needs, direct care workforce shortages, and fewer family caregivers create gaps in support.
+However, increasing home care needs, direct care workforce shortages, and fewer family caregivers create gaps in support.

 At the same time, the care landscape is shifting.
-Telehealth, remote monitoring, and digital health tools are transforming where and how older adults receive care and support.
-Today, there are more than 350,000 mobile health apps, nearly 3,000 AgeTech companies, and 18.8 billion Internet of Things connected devices deployed globally.
+Telehealth, remote monitoring, and digital health tools are transforming where and how older adults get the care and support they need.
+The rollout of digital health and home technology solutions is surging, with 350,000 mobile health apps, nearly 3,000 AgeTech companies, and 18.8 billion Internet of Things–connected devices now deployed globally.

-Despite this progress, only half of adults aged 55 and older use health-related or assistive technologies.
-Solutions remain fragmented, adoption lags, and many tools are difficult to access or use.
+Despite this progress, only half of adults 55+ use health-related or assistive technologies today.
+Solutions remain fragmented, adoption lags, and many tools are difficult to access or use together.

-Connected care in the home presents a promising solution that aligns with older adults’ preferences and supports the societal imperative to care for an aging population—now 58 million and growing in the United States.
-Bringing together concepts from digitally enabled health care, AgeTech, and smart homes, connected care links activity inside the home with care outside the home through data sharing and tools for monitoring, communication, and intervention.
+Connected care in the home has the potential to address both the preferences of older adults and the societal imperative to care for a rapidly growing aging population—58 million and counting in the United States.
+Bringing together concepts from digitally enabled health care, AgeTech, and smart homes, connected care links activity inside the home with care outside of the home through data sharing and tools for monitoring, communication, and intervention.